daniloribeiro00/boilerplate-electron-react-typescript-startup-background/README.md

 1 - Click in the app icon on system tray and select "Show App".

-2 - Open using the shortcut in start menu (Windows), Launchpad (MacOS) or applications menu (Linux).
+2 - Open using the shortcut in start menu (Windows) or applications menu (Linux).

 3 - Open using the shortcut in desktop (Windows).